meodien99/meodien99/README.md

 ## Hi there 👋

-I am Software developer with hands-on experience in remote frontend development, interested in web development 🌐, game engines 🎮, graphics 🎨, backend-system 🏛️ and blockchain/trading-strategy bots 🤖.
+I am Software developer with hands-on experience in remote frontend development, interested in web development 🌐, game engines 🎮, graphics 🎨, backend-system 🏛️ and blockchain/trading-strategy bots 🤖, diving into learning Computer Graphics for now 💅.

 TypeScript 📘 & Rust 🦀 are my favorite programming languages to use (lol even thought I am very new to Rust).
 But I know many more!